SeldonIO/MLServer/docs/examples/streaming/README.md

 ```

-As it can be seen, the `predict_stream` method receives as an input a `AsyncIterator` of `InferenceRequest` and returns an `AsyncIterator` of `InferenceResponse`.
+As it can be seen, the `predict_stream` method receives as an input an `AsyncIterator` of `InferenceRequest` and returns an `AsyncIterator` of `InferenceResponse`.
 This definition covers all types of possible input-output combinations for streaming: unary-stream, stream-unary, stream-stream.
 It is up to the client and server to send/receive the appropriate number of requests/responses which should be known apriori.

 Note that although unary-unary can be covered by `predict_stream` method as well, `mlserver` already covers that through the `predict` method.